theghostbel/gdocs-table-downloader/README.md

 # ⚙️ Options

 See `options.js`, it's `yargs` config.
-Also, if you run this script and forgetting to mention some required options, you would get a description of what you've missed.
+Also, if you run this script and forgot to mention some required options, you would get a description of what you've missed.

 ## 📦 What is `moduleType`?